dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - `Creator`: The user is the owner of the element (created the element).
 - `SystemAdmin`: The user is a system administrator.

 In addition, more groups with arbitrary names can be created by a project admin.
-For referencing a group, the project name has to be prepended before the group name, separated by a colon, e.g. `dsp-test:MlsEditors`.
+See [here](dsp-tools-create.md#groups) how to create a group in an ontology JSON file.
+For referencing a group, the project name has to be prepended to the group name, separated by a colon, e.g. `dsp-test:MlsEditors`.

 A `<permissions>` element contains the permissions given to the selected groups and is called a _permission set_.
 It has a mandatory attribute `id` and must contain at least one `<allow>` element: